Hanasagi/Launch-Countdown-FrontedMentor/README.md

+/!\ Only work well with 1440x900 and 375x667 screen sizes (Use [DevTools Device Toolbar](https://www.sitepoint.com/how-to-simulate-mobile-devices-with-device-mode-in-chrome/))

 # Frontend Mentor - Launch countdown timer solution

 This is a solution to the [Launch countdown timer challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/launch-countdown-timer-N0XkGfyz-).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.